-- (i) Verification of property ownership; - (ii) Verification of the age of the Housing Unit; - (iii) Complete HQS Inspection Checklist in the form attached as Exhibit G, including a rating for the Housing Unit of Pass, Pass with Comment, or Fail; - (iv) Lead-based hazard assessment, dissemination of lead-based hazard information pamphlet and disclosure form and lead-based hazard reduction activities, if required by the HOME Program or applicable federal, state and/or local laws; - (v) Adequate opportunity for the Landlord (defined below) to correct any deficiencies indicated in the HQS Inspection Form to bring the Housing Unit into compliance with HQS requirements; - (vi) Verification that occupancy by the Eligible Household will comply with the Occupancy Standards set forth in Section 1.4(b); and - (vii) Certification of rent reasonableness regarding the rent being charged for the Housing Unit based on comparable non-assisted Housing Units in the same area.
+- (i) Complete HQS Inspection Checklist in the form attached as Exhibit G, including a rating for the Housing Unit of Pass, Pass with Comment, or Fail; - (ii) Lead-based hazard assessment, dissemination of lead-based hazard information pamphlet and disclosure form and lead-based hazard reduction activities, if required by the HOME Program or applicable federal, state and/or local laws; - (iii) Adequate opportunity for the Landlord (defined below) to correct any deficiencies indicated in the HQS Inspection Form to bring the Housing Unit into compliance with HQS requirements; - (iv) Verification that occupancy by the Eligible Household will comply with the Occupancy Standards set forth in Section 1.4(b); and - (v) Certification of rent reasonableness regarding the rent being charged for the Housing Unit based on comparable non-assisted Housing Units in the same area.
 Subrecipient shall perform the rent reasonableness review subject in each instance to review and approval by the City.
 City may elect to perform the rent reasonableness reviews on behalf of Subrecipient by providing written notice to Subrecipient.
 The rent charged under the written lease agreement for the Housing Unit shall conform to the City's adopted rent standard pursuant to 24 CFR 92.209(h)(3)(ii), which is based on local market conditions.
-The contract rent for Housing Units that are restricted to an affordable rent by agreement with the City or the Garden Grove Housing Authority or by regulation or ordinance, or otherwise. shall be likewise restricted to such affordable rent in accordance with the contractual, statutory or regulatory restrictions governing the permitted rents for such Housing Units and the Rental Assistance Subsidy Payment shall be limited and calculated accordingly, as described in Section 1.5(a), below.
+The contract rent for Housing Units that are restricted to an affordable rent by agreement with the City or the Garden Grove Housing Authority or by regulation or ordinance, or otherwise, shall be likewise restricted to such affordable rent in accordance with the contractual, statutory or regulatory restrictions governing the permitted rents for such Housing Units and the Rental Assistance Subsidy Payment shall be limited and calculated accordingly, as described in Section 1.5(a), below.